 - A Journal of the Plague Year by Daniel Defoe

 A memoir describes a specific period of time in one’s life.
-Unlike an autobiography, a memoir might twist information to make a more poignant metaphorical or symbolic point.
+If you compare memoir vs autobiography, a memoir might twist information to make a more poignant metaphorical or symbolic point.
 The focus is more on artistic expression than the strict cataloguing of facts.

 - The Anthropocene Reviewed by John Green